Yomguithereal/mnemonist/docs/fosdem2019/notes.md

 note that all this is also applicable to node.js

-claim
-what a dumb claim
-rephrase the talk: designing for high-level with definitely a focus on js

-unshift bad name
-+immutable
-ré-hierarchize
-asm, native, wasm
+unshift bad name -> design issues => use well-known functions and interfaces +immutable asm, native, wasm definition